 In 2016, 3 billion Yahoo accounts were hacked in one of the largest breaches of all time.
 In that same year, Uber reported that hackers stole the information of over 57 million riders and drivers.

 With its power to analyze millions of files, companies have been heavily investing in machine learning to help them uncover threats and automatically get rid of them before they can wreak havoc.

 Cisco is one of those companies.
 They've managed to significantly improve their security and fraud detection by using the machine learning and analytics engine called Cognitive Intelligence.
 The engine it's used to detect threats on a network by continually monitoring the behavior of the network for anomalies.
 In addition to detecting threats, it can also offer endpoint malware protection by analyzing the attributes and behavior of older malware.

-Another company that's been making smart investments in machine learning in American Express.
+Another company that's been making smart investments in machine learning is American Express.
 As it has 100+ million cards in operation and processes $1 trillion transactions, they rely on data analytics and machine learning algorithms to detect fraud in real-time.
 By doing so, they're saving millions of dollars in possible losses.

 Machine learning is slowly revolutionizing the world.
 From personalized experiences to virtual assistants, it's making our lives easier and more entertaining.
 And for many tech leaders, artificial intelligence and machine learning form the core of all their strategic decisions.

 It helps them provide exceptional customer support, reduce risks, and remain relevant.
-In fact, research even shows that companies using AI are outperforming by 5% those that have no AI strategy in place.

 One thing is for sure: with improvements in computing, algorithms, and statistical modeling, machine learning will only evolve to become more efficient.
 And those companies that embrace it will be the ones that remain relevant in a hyper-changing world.